 Kahini arose from a conversation between its founding members Kirsten Le Harivel, Jordan Hartt, and Ssekandi Ronald Ssegujja, who wanted to create innovative creative-writing programs that provided exceptional learning experiences and the opportunity for writers of all backgrounds to come together.

-Inspired by writer Sayantani Dasgupta is the name ‘Kahini': a Bengali word meaning ‘story,’ or ‘tale’—but not an ordinary story: an extraordinary one.
-Similarly, at Kahini, we work to create extraordinary creative-writing experiences in beautiful, inspirational locations.
+The name ‘Kahini’ was gifted by writer and very first faculty member Sayantani Dasgupta.
+‘Kahini’ is a Bengali word meaning ‘story,’ or ‘tale’—but not an ordinary story: an extraordinary one.
+Similarly, Kahini is all about creating extraordinary in-person and online creative-writing experiences.

 Reading, writing, and conversation build connection and empathy, providing a deeper quality of life.

 Our vision is a world of increased connection and empathy.

 Our mission is to provide high-quality creative-writing programs that develop craft, build community, and provide lifelong inspiration.